Rotation numbers of perturbations of smooth dynamics: Definitions and statement of results

 The real difficulty starts at higher regularities due to the lack of perturbative tools.
 Using the properties of rotation numbers we are nevertheless able to prove some cases, as in the theorem below.
 We recall first that a linear cocycle always admits a finest dominated splitting (that is, a dominated splitting which splits any other dominated splitting).

 \begin{theorem} Let $r\geq 0$.
-Let $\cA=(T,A)$ be a linear cocycle such that periodic points are dense for $T\colon X\to X$.
-Let $E_1,\ldots, E_\ell$ be the orientable $2$-dimensional bundles of the finest dominated splitting on which orientation is preserved.
+Let $T\colon X\to X$ be a homeomorphism admitting a dense set of periodic points and let $V$ be a smooth vector bundle on $X$.
+Let $\cA$ be a $C^r$ linear cocycle on $V$ fibering over $T$.
+Let $E_1,\ldots, E_\ell$ be the $2$-dimensional bundles of the finest dominated splitting on which some orientation is preserved.

 Then in any $C^r$-neighborhood of $\cA$ there is a cocycle that has an elliptic point by restriction to the continuation of each of these bundles. \end{theorem}

 This straightforwardly implies the following: